I Should Have Stayed In Bed

 Here’s the story…

-I left my house to embark on the long drive, and I was in great spirits.
+When I left my house I was in great spirits.

 I lost 20 minutes, but I was still looking forward to the race.
 Safely back on the highway, I still had plenty of time.